It has never been more exciting, or urgent, time to be a biodiversity scientist.

 what we can predict about biodiversity response to future environmental change.

-Knowledge obtained by collaborative CBA research will be valuable in the conservation and management of our unique biota in the face of rapid change.
+Knowledge obtained by collaborative CBA research will be valuable in the conservation and management of our unique biota in the face of the rapid changes they are now facing.
 Another imperative, therefore, is to transfer this new information to policy makers and managers based on their needs.